Tomasz-Zdeb/Setup-VSCode-For-CSharp/README.md

+# VS Code setup guide for C# .NET development

-# Step by step guide
+## Step by step guide

 * Download [VS Code](https://code.visualstudio.com/download) for the platform Your device runs on